santiviquez/ageml/README.md

 The currently implemented test are:

-The Temporal Degradation Test examines how various models perform when trained on different samples of the same dataset, shedding light on degradation patterns.
-The Continuous Retraining Test simulates a production environment by assessing the impact of continuous model retraining.
-Finally, the Performance Estimation Test explores the potential of performance estimation methods, such as Direct Loss Estimation (DLE), to identify degradation without ground truth data.
-Our find- ings reveal diverse degradation patterns influenced by machine learning methodologies, with continuous retraining offering partial relief but not complete resolution.
-Performance estima- tion methods emerge as vital early warning systems, enabling timely interventions to maintain model efficacy.

 ### Temporal Degradation Test
 Examines how various models perform when trained on different samples of the same dataset.
 This framework is based on the aging framework developed by [Vela et al.](https://www.nature.com/articles/s41598-022-15245-z) in 2022.